Takhi77/Solana-raydium-volume-bot/README.md

 ```
 3. Configure the environment variables

-Rename the .env.copy file to .env and set RPC and WSS, main keypair's secret key, and jito auth keypair.
+Rename the .env.copy file to .env and set RPC and WSS, main wallet's secret key, and jito auth keypair.

 4. Run the bot

 ```
-npm start
+npm run start
 ```

 ## Version 2 is developed and it is private repository.